All Students Have Rights in their Mathematics Classrooms

 Published: November 8, 2024

 Think about a math classroom, your own or one you have visited.
 We can view that classroom through two lenses: the content being taught and how that content is being facilitated coupled with how students are accessing learning.
 The content often comes from agreed upon state or national standards like the Common Core State Standards.
 There is much greater variance in how teachers teach and what educators prioritize differs profoundly.
 At All Learners Network (ALN) we believe all students deserve a welcoming and inclusive learning environment where differentiation, inclusion and equity are the central tenets.
 Further, we believe that all students are capable mathematicians.
-We address these tenets through a lesson structure consisting of Launch, Main Lesson, Closure and Math Menu.
+We address these tenets through our All Learners Lesson Structure consisting of Launch, Main Lesson, Closure and Math Menu.
 Throughout this structure the central focus is how we teach paired with the application of content.
 How we teach focuses on providing all students with opportunities to investigate and explore the content through a flexible and dynamic learning environment where students’ rights as thinkers and sense makers are prioritized as a fundamental right to access.
 A right to have their voice heard and valued, to be respected as competent learners and where all students are afforded a multitude of opportunities to make choices, productively struggle and succeed.

 All students have rights in their mathematics classrooms.
 They have a right to:

-1. Make sense of math problems
+- Make sense of math problems

-2. Use math tools
+- Use math tools

-3. Create models that make sense to them
+- Create models that make sense to them

-4. Talk about their math ideas and hear about other people’s ideas
+- Talk about their math ideas and hear about other people’s ideas

-5. Use their own words and ideas to explain their math thinking
+- Use their own words and ideas to explain their math thinking

-6. Make sense of the numbers and equations in story problems
+- Make sense of the numbers and equations in story problems

-7. Look for and make use of patterns in numbers and problems
+- Look for and make use of patterns in numbers and problems

-8. Look for, explore and explain patterns that will always work with numbers and operations
+- Look for, explore and explain patterns that will always work with numbers and operations

 Sound familiar?
 They should.
 These statements are adapted from the Standards of Mathematical Practice from the Common Core State Standards for Mathematics.
 The Standards for Mathematical Practice describe these as “varieties of expertise that mathematics educators at all levels should seek to develop in their students.”
 (SSCC-M, 2010, p.
 6) We believe the practices are the rights all students deserve to develop in every math classroom.
 These rights are meant to position students as owners of their learning and give them the agency to become purposeful and motivated, resourceful and knowledgeable, and strategic and goal-directed (CAST, 2024).